Italian package bees for sale with mated and laying Italian queen, 3 pound package. For pickup at our Minooka, IL apiary – no shipping.

 - more prone to drifting and robbing than the other principal races of Europe.

-- brood rearing starts late and lasts long into late summer or autumn, irrespective of nectar flow
+- brood rearing starts early and lasts long into late summer or autumn, irrespective of nectar flow

 - tends to forage over shorter distances than either carnica or mellifera, and may therefore be less effective in poorer nectar flows